maksskuza/colorms/README.md

 ## Usage

-To start the application you can simply type on terminal:
+In order to start the application you can simply type on terminal:
 `npm start`

 ## Description